 But to actually change the neural pathways we have first have to catch the negative thoughts as they pass through our minds.

-You can use this technique for anything, but since this book is about women let’s use them as our example:
+You can use this technique for anything, but since this blog is about women let’s use them as our example:

 “I’m not good enough for women”.
 As soon as something like this passes through your mind you need to catch it.
 After you catch that thought passing through your head then you need to pause and tell yourself that you’re right, that you’re not yet at a place where women are as attracted to you as you want them to be.